YinkaB/RandomUserexp/README.md

 # RandomUserexp
-you can get different random users using and Api.
+you can get different random users using an Api.